 A Legal Team You Can Depend On

-The attorneys at Johnston Martineau, LLP have two goals in mind—protecting their clients’ rights, and ensuring you receive the compensation in full that you deserve and are owed.
+The attorneys at Des Moines Injury Law, LLP have two goals in mind—protecting their clients’ rights, and ensuring you receive the compensation in full that you deserve and are owed.
 Did you lose your job because you were racially profiled but qualified for the position?
 Did your child get beat up at school because of their disability?
-Reach out to Johnston Martineau, LLP in Des Moines, IA to talk about your civil rights with a civil rights lawyer in Des Moines, IA.
+Reach out to Des Moines Injury Law, LLP in Des Moines, IA to talk about your civil rights with a civil rights lawyer.

-Christopher Johnston, a founder of Johnston Martineau, graduated from William Mitchell College of Law and has experience at trial with the following focuses: car accidents, motorcycle accidents, dram shop cases, wrongful death, semi-truck accidents, pharmaceutical cases, police brutality / civil rights claims, litigation, mesothelioma cases, premises liability, medical device recalls/malfunctions, intersection accidents, plane crashes and much more.
+Christopher Johnston, a founder of Des Moines Injury Law, graduated from William Mitchell College of Law and has experience at trial with the following focuses: car accidents, motorcycle accidents, dram shop cases, wrongful death, semi-truck accidents, pharmaceutical cases, police brutality / civil rights claims, litigation, mesothelioma cases, premises liability, medical device recalls/malfunctions, intersection accidents, plane crashes and much more.

 He was born and raised in Iowa, and he is proud to help injured Iowans.
 Mr. Johnston has bar admissions in Iowa, Minnesota, the U.S. Court of Appeals 8th Circuit, and the Federal Court, specifically in the District of Minnesota.

 Our other Christopher, Mr. Martineau, is the second founder of the law firm.
 His education started out at the University of Wisconsin-Oshkosh, and then he worked for a large insurance company as an adjuster for claims.
 After working for an insurance company, Mr. Martineau made the decision that he wanted to help the people—not the big insurance companies.
 He attended Hamline University for his law school, and after graduation focused on personal injury cases.

 How to Select the Right Civil Rights Lawyer